1996 United States presidential election in Iowa

 The 1996 United States presidential election in Iowa took place on November 5, 1996, as part of the 1996 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

 Iowa was easily won by Democratic incumbent President Bill Clinton over Republican Senator Bob Dole of Kansas, with Clinton winning 50.26% of the vote to Dole's 39.92%, a margin of 10.34%.
 The Reform Party candidate, billionaire businessman Ross Perot, finished in third, with 8.52% of the popular vote.
 Although Clinton barely exceeded Michael Dukakis’ 1988 margin in Iowa, he was the first Democrat to carry Allamakee County and Butler County – the only Iowa counties outside the arch-conservative western fringe to back Barry Goldwater in 1964 – since Franklin D. Roosevelt in 1936.
 He was indeed only the second Democratic presidential nominee to ever carry Butler County since the Civil War.
+Clinton was the second of three Democrats (between Roosevelt in 1936 and Barack Obama in 2012) to carry the state twice.

-Iowa was one of thirteen states where on the election ballot, James Campbell of California, Perot's former boss at IBM, was listed as a stand-in Vice-Presidential candidate.
+Iowa was one of thirteen states where on the election ballot, James Campbell of California, Perot's former boss at IBM, was listed as a stand-in vice-presidential candidate.